horia141/jupiter/docs/concepts/workspaces.md

 space/account, but realistically it makes sense to use just one.
 All further concepts we discuss are _relative_ to the workspace.

-Workspaces are created via the `jupiter workspace-init` command. `jupiter workspace-init` is idempotent, and is a good way to update workspaces as newer versions of the tool appear.
+Workspaces are created via the `jupiter init` command. `jupiter init` is idempotent, and is a good way to update workspaces as newer versions of the tool appear.

-After creating a workspace, you’ll see something like the following in the Notion left hand bar - here with a couple of projects too at the top-level under “Plans”, namely “Personal”, “Engineer 2.0”, “Work @Bolt”, etc:
+After creating a workspace, you’ll see something like the following in the Notion left hand bar:

 ![Workspace image](../assets/concepts-workspace.png)